Save those pant legs from those jeans you want to turn into shorts and use them for this super simple, What’s Inside the Whale Activity.

 Step 3: Tie the cut end off with a heavy rubber band ( yarn would work too).

-Step 4: Stick on a large wiggle googly eye.
+Step 4: Stick on a large wiggle eye.
 I used a 30mm.
 I got it in a multi-pack from Amazon.

 Step 5: Find familiar items to hide inside the whale.